colab-chat/colab-chat.github.io/README.md

-# colab-chat.github.io
+## Landing page for CoLab

-Landing page for CoLab
+See colab.chat for CoLab's temporary site